 Remember to make your width slightly smaller than the object you’ll be wrapping it around because it will stretch.

-Here are a few pinnable graphics – so pin away ladies & gents!
+Here are a few PINs – so pin away ladies & gents!

 For all the visual learners out there – here is a complete video tutorial I’m going to include this stitch in the Stitch Explorer Saturday Series soon too.

-I added some fun spirals to the bottom of my water bottle for this one.
-I actually ended up doing this orange and green cozy for my friend Woodrow.
+I added some fun spirals to the bottom of my water bottle for my koozies.
+I created this orange and green cozy for my friend Woodrow… he still has it and uses it all the time.
 He loves it!
-Here is a good tutorial on how to do spirals by Be Hooked.
-I didn’t have time to make a tutorial, but I’ll update it once I do!